ChrisH2727/Milestone-3/README.md

 - #### Tables

     As this website will predominently be utilised by individual from the scientific community, considerable use is made of tables.
-Scientists like to see information in tables so that they can see patterns of date.  **[Cloud Tables](https://cloudtables.com/)** provides an excelent free to use JQuery plugin for this purpose. s
+Scientists like to see information in tables so that they can see patterns of data.  **[Cloud Tables](https://cloudtables.com/)** provides an excellent free to use JQuery plugin for this purpose.

 - #### Collapsibles

-    Unfortunately tables do not render well on smaller screen devices and so use is made of the **[Collapsible](https://materializecss.com/collapsible.html)** provided by **Materialize**
+    Unfortunately tables do not render well on smaller screen devices and so use is made of the **[Collapsible](https://materializecss.com/collapsible.html)** provided by **Materialize**.

 <span id="info-architecture"></span>